IDSIA/sacred/docs/configuration.rst

         bar = 'my_string10'
     INFO - config_demo - Completed after 0:00:00

-Notice how Sacred picked up on the line comments used in the configuration.
+Notice how Sacred picked up on the doc-string and the line comments used in the configuration.
 This can be used to improve user-friendliness of your script.

 .. warning::